lyft/flinkk8soperator/docs/crd.md

     * **offHeapMemoryFraction** `type:float64`
       A value between 0 and 1 that represents % of container memory dedicated to system / off heap.
-The remaining memory is allocated for heap.
+The remaining memory is given to the taskmanager.
+Note that Flink may further reserve some of this memory for off-heap uses like network buffers, so you may see the JVM heap size configured to a lower amount.

     * **nodeSelector** `type:map[string]string`
       Configuration for the node selectors used for the task manager